OrgFlow/docs/src/commands/env-setup.md

 This command will make sure that all of these items are available, and in a state ready to be used by OrgFlow.
 The following steps are required to do this:

-1. Provision a new sandbox (or optionally use an existing sandbox) in the target Salesforce organisation.
-By default, a sandbox that is created will be cloned from the production Salesforce organisation, but you can change this with the `--createFrom` option.
+1. Provision a new sandbox (or optionally use an existing sandbox) in the target Salesforce organization.
+By default, a sandbox that is created will be cloned from the production Salesforce organization, but you can change this with the `--createFrom` option.
 1. Create a new Git branch (or optionally use an existing branch) in the remote Git repository.
 By default, a Git branch that is created will be branched from the head of the branch that backs your @concept_productionenvironment, but you can change this with the `--createFrom` option.
 1. Create a record for the environment in the state store.
 The record contains (among other things) the name of the environment, the name of the sandbox, and the name of the Git branch.
 1. Perform a @concept_flowout on the environment.
 This creates a known point of parity between the sandbox and the Git branch, as well as the environment state record.